hrosicka/SimpleCalculator/README.md

 # PyQtSimpleCalculator
-Simple calculator with history and saving resuls in PyQt
+Simple calculator with history and saving results in PyQt
 ### Functions
 - Operations
   - 4 basics: + - * /